acceleratedscience/openad-tools/README.md

 Plugins refer to a specific version of openad_tools, so whenever doing changes:
 - Add a new tag with the next version number
-- Update this README with the latest version number (two places!)
+- Find-and-replace this README with the latest version number (two places + instructions)

 # See current tags
 git tag

 # Adding a tag
-git tag -a v0.0.1 -m "Release version 0.0.1" git push origin v0.0.1
+git tag -a v0.0.2 -m "Release v0.0.2" git push origin v0.0.2

 # Removing a tag locally & remotely
-git tag -d v0.0.1
+git tag -d v0.0.2
-git push origin --delete tag v0.0.1
+git push origin --delete tag v0.0.2

 -->